 Chapter 1 is the introductory chapter, which describes the basic terminology associated with wireless communication in the present scenario and trends in wireless systems.
-It discusses various types of wireless vi Preface systems in terms of major advancements identified in different generations.
+It discusses various types of wireless systems in terms of major advancements identified in different generations and also classified according to range such as short range and long range systems.
 The chapter helps to develop a basic understanding of the subject, so that concepts in later chapters can be understood easily.